Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Experiments and Results

 Examples of novel hit molecules generated by our model (both SMILES version and SELFIES version) were illustrated in \prettyref{fig:hit_molecule_smiles} and \prettyref{fig:hit_molecule_selfies}.
 An interesting observation is that although the ring systems in the training data are generally small, our model tended to generate larger ring systems or even macrocyclic systems that showed lower binding energies.
+We also reported in \prettyref{table:solve_rate} the total ratio of generated molecules whose retrosynthesis could be solved by AiZynthFinder\cite{aizynthfinder} with default settings.
+Although an illustration of how the DS, SA, and QED scores of our generated molecules distributed are provided in \prettyref{fig:zinc250k_score}, the readers are also recommended to refer to the supporting materials to view all the generated samples.